About the School of Graduate Studies and Research

 The Dean of the School of Graduate Studies and Research is the administrative officer for all graduate programs and is responsible to the Vice President for Academic Affairs.

 The Graduate Council is the advisory body for the Graduate School.
-Its members are Graduate Faculty elected by the Graduate Faculty in departments or units offering graduate degrees, the Director of the Library, and the Graduate Dean, who is the chairperson.
+Its members are Graduate Faculty elected by the Graduate Faculty in departments or units offering graduate degrees, the Dean of the Libraries, and the Graduate Dean, who is the chairperson.
 The Appeals Committee of the Graduate Council reviews petitions and appeals submitted by students and faculty concerning admissions, retention and suspension of students.

-When Schools/Colleges/Institutes instead of Departments offer degrees, e.g., the Master of Engineering degree in Engineering, Technology and Computer Science, Master of Business Administration degree in the School of Business, and the Master of Public Administration in the Institute of Government, the Dean or Director appoints a coordinator to serve as general advisor for all students.
-While the Major Advisor supervises the student's program, it is the primary responsibility of the student to know and observe all pertinent regulations in order to meet all of the requirements for the degree sought.
+When /Colleges/Schools instead of Departments offer degrees, e.g., the Master of Engineering degree in the College of Engineering and the Master of Business Administration degree in the College of Business, the Dean or Director appoints a coordinator to serve as general adviser for all students.
+While the Major Adviser supervises the student's program, it is the primary responsibility of the student to know and observe all pertinent regulations in order to meet all of the requirements for the degree sought.

 School of Graduate Studies & Research